DevdudeX/LMD-Photo-Mode-Mod/README.md

 After loading into a level wait to be able to move the bike then hit `Keyboard [P]` or `Gamepad [Y]`.

 #### Tweaking values
-A config file is generated in '`[LMD folder]/UserData/PhotoModeSettings.cfg`'.
+A config file is generated in `[LMD folder]/UserData/PhotoModeSettings.cfg`.
 This file can be opened with any text editor and contains all the mods settings.